ouarez/acosys/index.md

   solutions catering to nearly every major industry.

-  While we wish to be recognized on the strength of our expertise and consistent delivery, we are also proud to be an Indigenous company.
+  While we wish to be recognized on the strength of our expertise and consistent delivery, we are also proud to be an Indigenous companys.
 url_1: /about
 url_text_1: Our company
 title_2: BUILDING BRIDGES